Generalized Results for the Existence and Consistency of the MLE in the Bradley-Terry-Luce Model: Consistency of MLE without the Bounded Dynamic Range Assumption

 and provides the $\ell_2$-norm bound of the error $\tilde{\Delta} := \tilde{w}-w^*$ as

 with probability at least $1-e^{-t}$ for any $t > 0 $ where $c''$ is an universal constant.
-Here, $\gamma$ and $\zeta$ are parameters accounting for the curvature of the log-likelihood function and performance distribution across the items, and relate to the parameter $\kappa$ in \cref{eq:ell_2_alt}.
-They are both functions of the dynamic range parameter $B$:
+Here, $\gamma$ and $\zeta$ are parameters accounting for the curvature of the log-likelihood function and performance distribution across the items, defined by